OlgaSeleznova/VoyageVocab/README.md

 ## Introduction
 In this pet project I combined my main passions: AI, languages and traveling.
 While plannning a trip, I like to learn a few phrases to feel more comfortable while interracting with locals.
-The tool was built using two frameworks: Ollama for content generation and Gradio to build simple and interactive UI.
+The tool was built using two frameworks: Ollama for content generation, Whisper for speech recognition and Gradio to build simple and interactive UI.

 ## Installation
 Create a new environment (I prefer conda):